 Cancun: a Mexican city bordering the Caribbean Sea that’s renowned for its beautiful beaches, bustling nightlife and luxury resorts.
 (And it’s also a popular destination for American college students during the infamous spring break period.)

-First things first, getting to Cancun from the UK is relatively easy.
+First things first, getting to Cancun from the UK is relatively straightforward in normal times.

 Seasonally, you can also fly there from Bristol, Sheffield, Edinburgh, Glasgow, and Newcastle.

-Once you’re in Cancun, most of your time will probably be spent in the resorts located in the Hotel Zone, or “Zona Hotelera” – and this is super walkable!
+Once you’re in Cancun, most of your time will probably be spent in your resort or the touristy Hotel Zone, otherwise known as “Zona Hotelera.”

 The choice is yours!

-If you’ve never been to this Mexican city before, I’ve got you covered with these 5 things to do in Cancun if you’re a first-timer.
+If you’ve never been to this Mexican city before, I’ve got you covered with the best things to do in Cancun.

-Things to do in Cancun 101: head to Chac Mool Beach.
+Things to do in Cancun 101: head to Chac Mool Beach in the Zona Hotelera region.

-This is in the prestigious Zona Hotelera region.
-And I’ve never seen the colours so rich on a beach before in my life!
+Why?
+Well, I’ve never seen the colours so vibrant on a beach before in my life!
 The water is just so blue.

-Cancun has a decent nightlife with the ultimate highlight being the Coco Bongos club.
+In non-pandemic times, Cancun has an exciting nightlife with the ultimate highlight being the Coco Bongos club.